 You also need to learn how to work with US and UK English so you can take on global work and broaden your market.
 Being Canadian, I have extensive experience working with both US and UK English, which I also teach my students.

-If you want to learn the basics, I have a free intro course you can sign up for called Proofreading 101.
+If you want to learn how you can get started, I have a free masterclass you can sign up for called The 4-Step Framework For Starting A Freelance Editorial Business.

 Thank you so much for taking some time out of your busy schedule to give us a peek into your world, Phon!